Clothing in Africa

-African clothing is the traditional clothing worn by the peoples of Africa.
+African clothing is the traditional clothing worn by the people of Africa.

-African clothing and fashion is a diverse topic that is able to provide a look into different African cultures.
+African clothing and fashion is a diverse topic that provides a look into different African cultures.
 Clothing varies from brightly colored textiles, to abstractly embroidered robes, to colorful beaded bracelets and necklaces.
 Since Africa is such a large and diverse continent, traditional clothing differs throughout each country.
 For example, many countries in West Africa have a "distinct regional dress styles that are the products of long-standing textile crafts in weaving, dyeing, and printing", but these traditions are still able to coexist with western styles.
 A large contrast in African fashion is between rural and urban societies.
 Urban societies typically are exposed more to trade and the changing world, while it takes more time for new western trends to get to rural areas.